olssonm/swish-php/README.md

 ## Prerequisites

 This package supports PHP ^8.1, as well as Laravel 7 and up to the latest version.
-PHP needs to be compiled with the cURL and SSL-extensions (in an abosolute majority of cases they should be available per default.)
+PHP needs to be compiled with the cURL and SSL extensions (in an absolute majority of cases, they should be available by default).

 *Using PHP 7.4 or 8.0? v1.0 has support for these.*